Guide

 7. Market-based valuation

-The market-based valuation looks at what similar businesses have sold for.
-It's like valuing a house by looking at recent sales in the same neighbourhood.
-If businesses like yours are selling for a certain price, it gives you a good idea of your own business's market value.
-This method works best when you have plenty of data on recent sales in your industry.
+If businesses like yours are selling for a certain price, that gives you a realistic benchmark for your own market value.
+This method works best when you have access to recent sales data from business brokers, industry associations, or public records.

 When should you get professional valuation advice?